wp-plugins/talenthouse-portals/readme.txt

 Provide the following information to wp_dev@talenthouse.com

-1. email subject: short description of problem
+1. email subject: a brief statement of the problem
 1. wordpress version
 1. Talenthouse Portal version
 1. A detailed description of the problem